gary-z/shapeshifter/README.md

 # Shapeshifter Solver

 Solver for [Shapeshifter](https://www.neopets.com/medieval/shapeshifter.phtml), a Neopets puzzle game.
-Solves most of the 100 levels, including the hardest (14x14, M=5, 36 pieces) in under 10 seconds.
+Solves most of the 100 levels, including the hardest (14x14, M=5, 36 pieces) in under 10 seconds in a majority of cases.

 ## Usage